 Arctic Cat & Polaris Snowmobiles

 There are also a few Arctic Cat and Polaris snowmobiles around, but they are nowhere near as abundant as they once used to be.
-Again, maybe it’s a regional thing, but I’m sure they both make good machines as they have been around forever.
-I just don’t know much about them, and I don’t write about things I don’t know.
+Again, maybe it’s a regional thing, but I’m sure they both make good snow machines as they have been around forever.
+I don’t know much about them, and I don’t write about things I don’t know.

 How do you test a machine like this?
 Drive it!

-Here’s a little teaser video from a 40km backcountry trail run we did the week we acquired the machine:
+Here’s a little teaser video from a 40km backcountry trail run we did the week we acquired the snow machine:

 Snowmobile Annual Routine Maintenance